 $ sudo update-grub

 sudo reboot.
-Next we’ll add the GPU to an already existing virtual machine using the Proxmox VE 6.0 web interface.
+Next, we’ll add the GPU to an existing virtual machine using the Proxmox VE 6.0 web interface.

 lspci -nnk command from before?
 The name is the same!).
-Select the GPU and check the boxes for “All Functions”, “Primary GPU” then finally finally press the “Add” button.
+Select the GPU and check the boxes for “All Functions” and “Primary GPU,” then finally press the “Add” button.